 2. You Are Constipated

 Constipation can cause bloating and abdominal pain.
-The longer you go without having a bowel movement, the more time bacteria have to ferment in your gut, which causes symptoms of excess gas and bloating.
+When things aren’t moving, bloating is inevitable.
+The longer waste lingers in your system, the more time bacteria have to ferment, creating excess gas.
 These symptoms are very common and will eventually disappear when you finally use the bathroom.
-However, suppose you are constipated constantly and not going to the bathroom regularly.
+However, if constipation is a frequent struggle, it might be time to up your fiber intake, hydrate more, or check in with your doctor.

 3. You Ate Too Fast or Did Not Chew Well